 Looking to do on-demand and live video streaming with chat support?
 A lot of considerations can go into selecting the appropriate chat module for your video strategy.
 These can range from compatible technologies, user management, feature sets and brand-able (or a lack of branding) solutions.

 This article talks about the process of choosing a chat solution to accompany your video content.
 It includes areas to consider, features you should look out for, and how to begin moderating conversations.
-It also touches on how IBM Cloud Video has recently updated its chat capabilities.
+It also examines how IBM Cloud Video has updated and expanded its chat capabilities, including the addition of direct messages within a non-Flash framework.
+To stay up to date on improvements like this over the IBM Cloud Video platform, also be sure to check out periodic live demos that cover the latest on the platform.

 A lot of different types of chat modules exist, ranging from PHP and Java based solutions to Flash while there has been a recent push to HTML and HTML5 friendly chats.
-Historically, Flash held an upper hand due to being widely accessible across browsers through the integration of a plugin, with Google Chrome even having the plugin pre-installed.
+Historically, Flash held an upper hand due to being widely accessible across browsers through the integration of a plugin.

 Flash, however, has become a mildly controversial in more recent times.
 This peaked in the summer of 2015 due to vulnerabilities discovered in the plugin, which Adobe even recognized in an open bulletin.
 While Adobe actively manages exploits in their technology, it can still lead to scenarios where users have older, unsecure versions.
 This has prompted a movement away from the technology, both from a desire by users and partially pushed that way by browser and device manufactures.
 In fact, browsers such as Safari, Mozilla Firefox and Chrome feature uninviting messaging against the technology’s use.
 For example, Safari features the message: